What should you do if you don't get a place in student halls?

 While lots of universities will have student accommodation available for first-year students, it's not always guaranteed that everyone will be allocated a place.

-Uni accommodation is often allocated on a first-come, first-served basis, so if you're a late applicant you can miss out ie if you apply through clearing.
+Uni accommodation is often allocated on a first-come, first-served basis, so if you're a late applicant through Clearing you could miss out.

 But don’t panic!
 Here are some tips from current students on how to find alternative accommodation...